bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

     - Sandra to invite Thor and Kaine to the next Assets Sprint planning meeting
     - Sandra to invite Thor and Kaine/Loren to Epic planning meeting.
     - All three SM's to introduce the topic of estimation(Fibonacci) in their next planning meeting.
 Jyoti to bring this in SoS.
+    - Jyoti to setup a meeting with Entities and relationship team on dependency ticket 2689

 ----
 Feb, 13, 2020